 Nixon Peabody’s Public Finance group has a national reputation for innovative work in financing a wide range of municipal and infrastructure projects—from mass transit and hospitals to baseball stadiums, student loans, public power and housing.

-Our firm is ranked among the ten most active bond, underwriters and disclosure counsel nationally in dollar value of bonds issued.
+We are consistently ranked among the nation’s top bond, underwriter’s and disclosure counsel in dollar value of bonds issued.

 As part of one of the largest public finance practices in the U.S., our attorneys provide knowledge, versatility and creativity to clients for any financing need, including assistance with federal tax law issues.